 Warm Kale Salad (Vegetarian & Gluten Free)

-- 4-5 Kale leafs cut into smaller pieces
+- 4-5 Kale leaves cut into smaller pieces

 - 2-3 Beetroots washed and quartered